www.BillSmithBooks.com BillSmithBooks.com

 What is Outlaw Galaxy?

-Outlaw Galaxy is swashbuckling space fantasy at its finest.
+Outlaw Galaxy is swashbuckling space fantasy action-adventure in the grand tradition.

-It is a universe of larger-than-life heroes, starship battles, and fantastic adventure on distant worlds.
-Spanning billions of settled systems, Outlaw Galaxy features a multitude of strange alien species, amazing technology and wondrous magic.
+It is a universe of larger-than-life heroes, starship battles, and thrilling adventure on distant worlds.
+Spanning billions of settled systems, Outlaw Galaxy features a multitude of strange alien species, amazing technology, and wondrous magic.
 The galaxy is a dangerous place, fragmented into countless interplanetary nation-states and simmering with rivalries and conflict.

-It is a universe where adventure awaits in every starport and city, where the next jump into hyperspace might bring you face-to-face with forgotten wonders of the ancient past...or pirates determined to seize your ship and dump you out the airlock.
+It is a universe where adventure awaits in every starport and city and where the next jump into hyperspace might bring you face-to-face with forgotten wonders of the ancient past...or pirates determined to seize your ship and dump you out the airlock.

 Sure, these stories aren't everyone's cup of tea.
-Some people prefer rigorously scientific "hard sci-fi" or the angst-ridden New Wave sensibilities of the 1960s.
+Some people prefer rigorously scientific "hard SF" or the angst-ridden New Wave sensibilities of the 1960s.
+Shelves are now overflowing with steampunk, post-apocalyptic, dystopian, and zombie stories.
+Some people want science fiction to be all grown-up and mature and sophisticated.
+They want sci-fi to be "real literature" as they see it.
+And that is all well and good.

-Outlaw Galaxy is traditional star-spanning space fantasy bursting with blasters, aliens and epic battles.
+But Outlaw Galaxy is all about fun.
+It is traditional star-spanning space fantasy, bursting with blasters and space pirates, aliens and epic battles.

-This is the stuff you loved as a kid and -- admit it -- you still love these types of stories.
+This is the stuff you loved as a kid and, c'mon, admit it, you still love these types of stories.
 After all, you did rush out to see Revenge of the Sith on opening weekend, didn't you?

 Why did you self-publish?